Hindu Predictive Astrology Chapter 31: Mundane Astrology - A Modern Guide

 Additional predictions from the same eclipse analysis: chaos and confusion in Parliamentary debates in London, formation of a new Cabinet, great financial troubles in the U.S.A., and that a number of children would die in England on account of some disease.

 Outcome: All these predictions came to pass with remarkable accuracy.
+Roosevelt won in a landslide, the Great Depression deepened, and Britain experienced significant political upheaval.

 1940: Roosevelt's Third Term

 Mr. Roosevelt's election for the Presidential Chair of America, for the third time, was clearly predicted in the September 1940 issue of THE ASTROLOGICAL MAGAZINE based on eclipse patterns.
+This was a particularly bold prediction because no American president had ever served a third term before, making it seem improbable to most political analysts at the time.

 1939-1945: World War II and Allied Victory